Yamato-Security/hayabusa/README-English.md

 Please read [AboutRuleCreation-English.md](./doc/AboutRuleCreation-English.md) to understand about the rule format how to create rules.

-All of the rules are in the `rules` folder.
+All of the rules from the hayabusa-rules repository should be placed in the `rules` folder.
-`informational` level rules are considered `events`, while anything rated `low` and higher are considered `alerts`.
+`informational` level rules are considered `events`, while anything with a `level` of `low` and higher are considered `alerts`.

 The hayabusa rule directory structure is separated into 3 directories:
- * `default`: logs that are turned on by default
+ * `default`: logs that are turned on in Windows by default.
- * `non-default`: logs that need to be turned on through group policy
+ * `non-default`: logs that need to be turned on through group policy, security baselines, etc...
  * `sysmon`: logs that are generated by [sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
  * `testing`: a temporary directory to put rules that you are currently testing